Read Andy's Story

 of the largest companies in the world.
 More importantly, they are Christians, who

-have learned how to excel in the business world without comprising their faith
+have learned how to excel in the business world without compromising their faith

 or morals.
 Professors in the business administration program strive to develop